harrylu99/blog/docs/js/ScopeChain.md

 ## Foreword

-We have talked about when JavaScript code executes a piece of executable code, a corresponding execution context is created in the previous chapter.
+When JavaScript code executes a piece of executable code, a corresponding execution context is created.
 For each execution context, there are three important attributes:

 - Variable object (VO)
 - Scope chain
 - this

-This chapter will focus on the scope chain.
+This article will focus on the scope chain.

 ## Scope Chain

-From the last chapter, we know that when we are looking for a variable, it will look up the variable object in the current context first and if it is not found, it will go to look up from the variable object of the context executed by the parent (the parent at the lexical level) and the variable object of the global context will be found all the way to the global context, that is the global object.
-Thus a linked list consisting of multiple variable objects of execution context is called a scope chain.
+From the last article, we know that when we are looking for a variable, it will look up the variable object in the current context first and if it is not found, it will go to look up from the variable object of the context executed by the parent (the parent at the lexical level) and the variable object of the global context will be found to the global context, that is the global object.
+Thus a linked list consisting of multiple variable objects of an execution context is called a scope chain.

 Now, let's explain how a scope chain is created and changed in terms of the creation and activation of a function.

 ## Creation of The Function

-Each function has a internal attribute scope and when the function have been created, it will holds all the parent variables into it.
+Each function has an internal attribute scope and when the function has been created, it will hold all the parent variables into it.
 We could say that scope is the hierarchical chain of all parent variables.
 But remember that scope is not a complete scope chain.

 Let's take an example